 Ionic Vs. React Native – Which Framework Is Better for Cross-Platform Mobile App Development?

-Yes, you read it correct.
-We are speaking about Native Cross-platform Mobile App Development.
+Yes, you read it correctly.
+We are speaking about the Native Cross-platform Mobile App Development.
 Now, you do not need to bang your head in determining whether to opt for Native or for cross-platform mobile app development.
 What you need is a consolidation of both in one mobile app offering duel benefits.

-In this blog, we will compare top two cross-platform mobile app development frameworks – React Native and Ionic.
+In this blog, we will compare the top two cross-platform mobile app development frameworks – React Native and Ionic.
 We will evaluate them on various specifications and try to find out specialties, limitations, and scope of these frameworks.

 Detailed Comparison: Ionic vs. React Native

 Based on Language Stack